MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Settings.md

 ## Data access

-The Data access page is for customers who need to analyze large data sets.
-This tab is only accessible for subscribers to the Azure SAS service.
-The Data access tab then gives access to an Azure storage container that lets you export your data sets from a SAS URI.
-For more information, see [Using shared access signatures (SAS)](https://docs.microsoft.com/azure/storage/common/storage-dotnet-shared-access-signature-part-1).
+The Data access page is for customers who need to analyze large data sets, and is available only for subscribers of the Azure Shared Access Signature (SAS) service.
+As a subscriber, you gain access to an Azure storage container that lets you export your data sets from a SAS URI.
+For more information, see [Using shared access signatures (SAS)](https://docs.microsoft.com/azure/storage/common/storage-dotnet-shared-access-signature-part-1)